Story: account of people and events told for entertainment.

 2. “She’s bleeding,” he said picking up the baby.
 (Love and caring.
 Concern.)

 3. “My God, it’s irreplaceable,” he said picking up a jagged-edged piece of porcelain.
 (Loveless.
 Materialistic.
 Thoughtless.)

-Choosing to use perceptions in action instead of characterization.
+Choosing to use perceptions in creating action scene.

 Note how action, using the man’s perceptions of the world, can also characterize with the same scenario as the dialogue:

 1. He rushes to the vase. (cold materialism without love)

 2. He picks up the baby, desperately looking for signs of life. (love, caring)